jfpuget/NVIDIA-PCQM4Mv2/cnn/readme.md

 Draw.MolToFile(mol, f'../images/{id}.png', size=(384, 384), kekulize=True, wedgeBonds=True)
 ```

-To run the notebook set the specific FOLD variable in cell 3 with a value from 0 to 3 to run each fold respectively.
+To run the `train-resnet.ipynb` notebook set the specific FOLD variable in cell 3 with a value from 0 to 3 to run each fold respectively.

 The training run have 4 stages.
 At each stage the image size, numebr of epochs and learning rate changes.
 - Stage 1: LR: 4e-4, Image size: 224, epochs: 12